joaomatossilva/joaomatossilva.github.io/_posts/2015-08-17-living-in-the-edge-between-business-and-ux.md

 ## The scenario

 Let's start from the presentation.
 Here it's where the ux is implemented.
-In this case, we're doing a on/off button, specificly, a toggle button.
+In this case, we're doing a on/off button, specifically, a toggle button.

 ![](https://upload.wikimedia.org/wikipedia/commons/2/2a/Ringing_the_elevator_alarm.jpg)